gcp-development/web-application/README.md

 Key points:
 <ul>
 <li>
 React is a popular library for creating component-based frontends.
-React has the largest ecosystem out of any UI library with very <a href="" target="_self">talent people</a> supporting it.
+React has the largest ecosystem out of any UI library, with very <a href="" target="_self">talent people</a> supporting it.
 </li>
 <li>
 TypeScript provides a much richer type system on top of JavaScript.
 TypeScript uses the type system to allow <a href="https://code.visualstudio.com/docs/languages/typescript target="_self">code editors</a> to catch type errors as developers write code.